Principles & Decorum

 Decorum

-Students will be expected to comport themselves like scholars and will be held to high behavioral standards by their Tutors.
+Students are expected to comport themselves like scholars and are held to high behavioral standards by their Tutors.

-Loving discipline will be handled verbally by Tutors who will communicate with parents to resolve issues as they arise.
+Loving discipline is handled verbally by Tutors who communicate with parents to resolve issues as they arise.

 Dress Expectations

-Students, Tutors, and parents will be expected to dress modestly and in keeping with good taste.
+Students, Tutors, and parents are expected to dress modestly and in keeping with good taste.

 Modesty is here defined as beautiful covering.